OpenSourceEconomics/grmpy/docs/source/reliability.rst

 Parametric Replication
 ^^^^^^^^^^^^^^^^^^^^^^

-As shown in the figure below, the parametric MTE is really close to the original results.
+As shown in the figure below, the parametric :math:`B^{MTE}` is really close to the original results.
 The deviation seems to be negligible because of the usage of a mock dataset.

 .. figure:: ../source/figures/fig-marginal-benefit-parametric-replication.png